kitspace/kitspace/README.md

 You will need certain things in your repository for this to work:

 1. A directory with plotted gerbers (these will be rendered and offered as a zip for download)
-1. A 1-click-BOM.tsv This will allow others to quickly purchase the components required to make your project.
+1. A 1-click-BOM.tsv, this will allow others to quickly purchase the components required to make your project.
 Use the [1-click-BOM extension](http://1clickBOM.com) to help you make this and test it out.
 1. (Optional) A kitnic.yaml where you can specify a website, give a description, pick a rendering color or configure custom paths for the two requirements above.

-If you don't have a kitnic.yaml with a description the build on Travis will try and find a description for you from GitHub.
-If it can't find one (or you are not using GitHub) the build will fail.
+If you don't have a kitnic.yaml with a description we will try and find a description from your repo.
+If we can't find one the build will fail.

 ### Kitnic.yaml format